 - Slide 2: Warm-up Question(s)/Instructions

-- Slide 3: Key Vocabulary/Phrases
+- Slide 3: Key B1 Vocabulary/Phrases/Structures (with brief context/example if needed)

 - Slide 4+: Activity Instructions (Concise bullet points matching handout text)

-- Slide X: Discussion Prompts (If applicable)
+- Slide X: Discussion Prompts (If applicable, designed to elicit B1-level responses)

 - Slide Y: [Suggest relevant image type]